 - 10.1.1 Actions Open - Unless the rifle is cased, the action must remain open at all times and the ECI inserted in the chamber.
+The ECI must be continuous from chamber to muzzle visible at both ends.
 No competitor will aim toward the targets until the proper command is given.
 No rifle will be handled in any manner to violate any rule of safety. - 10.1.2 Rifles Unloaded - Rifles will not be loaded until the competitor has taken position at his firing point, rifles pointed toward the targets and the command "LOAD" has been given. - 10.1.3 Loaded Rifles - No loaded cartridge will be inserted into the rifle nor placed on the loading ramp except at the firing point and under the command "LOAD".
 The muzzle of the rifle will be pointed in the direction of the targets and will be forward of the firing line until the rifle is discharged or unloaded. - 10.1.4(a) Cease Firing All shooters will immediately stop firing upon the command "Cease Firing".
 Actions will remain open and an ECI inserted in the chamber.
+The ECI must be continuous from chamber to muzzle visible at both ends.